-Current production Citori 725 shotgun barrels are threaded to accept the Invector-DS choke system.
-Confirm the choke system of your shotgun by looking on the right side of the barrel where the specifications are inscribed, Invector choke tubes are identified in Figure 11 (flush mount tubes are shown).
+Browning Standard Invector, Invector-Plus and Invector-DS tubes are not interchangeable.
+Confirm the choke system of your shotgun by looking on the right side of the barrel where the specifications are inscribed.
+Invector choke tubes are identified in Figure 11 (flush mount tubes are shown).

-The constriction of each choke tube is indicated twice on the choke tube: On the side of the tube, and indicated with a "notch" code on the top rim of the tube.
+The constriction of each choke tube is indicated twice on the choke tube:

+Lett: Invector-DS Center: Invector-Plus Right: Standard Invector On the side of the tube, and indicated with a "notch" code on the top rim of the tube.
 The included choke tube T-Wrench is used to remove and install choke tubes.

 Some target shotguns include premium extended choke tubes.
-The

-Some target shotguns include premit constriction of premium choke tubes is indicated twice on the choke tube: On the side of the tube, and indicated with an abbreviation in the colored band.
-The constriction of flush fit choke tubes is indicated twice on the choke tubes.
-On the side of the tube, and indicated with a "notch" code on the top rim of the tube.
-The included choke tube T-Wrench is used to remove and install choke tubes.
+The constriction of premium choke tubes is indicated twice on the choke tube: On the side of the tube, and indicated with an abbreviation in the colored band.
+The constriction of flush fit choke tubes is indicated twice on the choke tube: On the side of the tube, and indicated with a "notch" code on the top rim of the tube.
+The included choke tube T-Wrench is used to remove and install extended choke tubes.